-Having a USP will help you stand out in what is a crowded commercial and services market in 2016.
+Having a USP will help you stand out in what is a crowded commercial and services market.
 Be critical and test your idea to make sure you are pouring money into something that will be successful.

 The best way to test your idea, as I mentioned above, is to conduct market research.
 This is something that is important in the pre-launch planning stage particularly, but it is also necessary to carry out on a regular basis.
 If you are selling a product, you have to know it is something people will buy and if you are providing a service, you have to make sure it is something people will want.

 Continuing research throughout your business’ life cycle is very important to check in on your customer’s needs and wants.
-By doing this, you can make changes, to hopefully great success, accordingly.
+By doing this, you can make changes to potentially great success.

 Time to Create a Business & Marketing Plan

 After you have your idea, you need to put plenty of time into your business to make it a success.
 Planning what it is you are going to do, how you are going to do it, what you want to achieve and your marketing strategy are crucial before you set out in the world of business.

 While you are still in the planning stage of your business, you should be mindful of cash management.
 Creating a basic budget of outgoings from the money you have to hand, a list of things you will need to spend money on and any potential income you may have will help you deal with the cash you do have better.
 This can help you do a number of things including assessing if you need to arrange finance to ensure you do not run out of cash – the lifeblood of all business.
 This is making the best business decisions based on your finances and creating good business finance practice going forward.